We’re glad you’re here.

 If you answered YES to any or most of these questions, your loved one may benefit from OA.
 So, what can you do?
 Here are some good ways to begin:

-- Attend an open meeting to observe a meeting and meet members.
+- Attend a meeting with visitors (open) to observe a meeting and meet members.

 Common questions asked by loved ones